 Labour Party members and supporters had millions of conversations with the public this election.
 We were out on the doorstep in the cold, leafleting, phonebanking, tweeting, sharing, fundraising and we did everything we could to get a Labour Government.. and it wasn’t enough.

-We must now undertake a real, meaningful review with everything on the table, and no no-go areas.
-It must start from a place of humility which acknowledges Labour got it wrong rather than the voters, with a process that involves the whole of our movement, and those who feel we’ve left them behind.
-There’s no quick fix.
-Until we collectively go through this reconciliation and contrition together, we can’t start the long road back to winning elections again.
+Labour Together sought to undertake a meaningful review with everything on the table, and no no-go areas.
+We started from a place of humility which acknowledged Labour got it wrong rather than the voters, with a process that involved the whole of our movement.
+We created a document that we hope provides a shared understanding of how we can move forward together.

-Labour Together's Independent Review of Labour’s 2019 election campaign, will be managed by our cross-factional Learning the Lessons Commission who are drawn from across our party and represent the different parts of our movement.
+Labour Together's Independent Review of Labour’s 2019 election campaign, was managed by our cross-factional Commission who were drawn from across our party and represent the different parts of our movement.

 Sienna is the editor of LabourList.
 During the election campaign she toured the country speaking to candidates, activists and voters.